withastro/astro/packages/astro-rss/README.md

 Type: `RSSFeedItem[] (required)`

 A list of formatted RSS feed items.
-See [Astro's RSS items documentation][docs] for configuration options and usage examples.

 An `RSSFeedItem` is a single item in the list of items in your feed.
 An example feed item might look like: